MBPI-Francis/RM-Consumption-Management-System/ReadMe2.txt

 2. backend(old) - This is the old version that has bugs

-There are to frontend folders.
+There are two frontend folders.
 These frontend folders are where the GUI files are located.
 1. frontend - This is the latest GUI of the program.
 Bugs are fixed
 2. frontend(old) - This is old GUI version of the program.
 It has bugs and lacking in UI/UX features